arnoN7/tag_photo_date/README.md

 optional arguments:
   -h, --help   show this help message and exit
-  --path Path to the folder containing photos
+  --path PATH  path to the folder with photos to tag